bloomberg/bbit-learning-labs/Tech-Lab-On-Campus/NewsFeed/docs/frontend.md

     1. The featured article's title
     1. The featured article's image
-    1. A portion of the selected article's body, truncated so that it fits nicely in the section Once completing Part 1, Once completing this part, you should be able to see the Featured News Article at the top of the page.
+    1. A portion of the selected article's body, truncated so that it fits nicely in the section

+Once completing Part 1, Once completing this part, you should be able to see the Featured News Article at the top of the page.
+For more information on how to create a component, refer to the [react basics](./resources/react-basics.md) docs.

 ### Part 2 : Create a reusable news card to use with general stories